numinix/paypal_rest_api/README.md

 ### Partner attribution and redirects

 PayPal requires partners to identify themselves whenever merchants onboard.
-The helper injects PayPal's partner attribution id `NuminixPPCP_SP` into the API request and sets both return and cancel URLs so PayPal can route the merchant back to `admin/paypalr_integrated_signup.php?action=return` or `action=cancel`.
+The helper injects the partner attribution header automatically and sets both return and cancel URLs so PayPal can route the merchant back to `admin/paypalr_integrated_signup.php?action=return` or `action=cancel`.
 After a successful return the helper verifies the onboarding status, stores the newly issued merchant credentials, and finally redirects the administrator to the Payment Modules page.

 ## Partner credential packaging guidance